angeldollface/utf-render/README.markdown

 ## ABOUT :books:

 Emojis and fancy symbols are part of the UTF-8 character standard (The unicode standard.).
 Each character has a special unicode sequence assocociated with it.
 To render this character out, you need the sequence.
 This app helps you by rendering the sequence as a symbol for you to copy  and use for whatever you want.
-This repository contains some
+This repository contains the source code for a web app that does exactly this.
+This project was written in CSS and Rust using Yew.

 ## DEPLOYED PROJECT ON GITHUB PAGES :rocket: